Redesigned a wholesale product page from shop-floor research

 - Learning

-I worked on the PDP as the product designer alongside UX Research, and owned the content design: how each new feature was named, labelled and explained at the point of decision.
+I worked on the product detail page, the screen where a retailer weighs one product and decides.
+I was the product designer alongside UX Research, and I owned the content design too: what every new feature was called, and how it explained itself at the point of decision.

 - “Will this sell?”